ruihukuang/LLM_engineering/week5/readme.md

 Context

+This RAG system is built based on the following process:

 Use LangChain to build a knowledge base.
 Read in the documents in all folders.
 Add metadata to the documents.
 Break down the contents into overlapping chunks.
+Use a function to find search words in chunks.

 The search is also case sensitive.
 But it could generate outputs when a part of an input for example an employee name is not complete.